10 Best Wine Pourers

 Feature Tradeoffs

 The biggest tradeoff is between aeration and simplicity.
 Aerating pourers change the flavor profile of red wine by exposing it to air as it pours, which can soften tannins and lift aromas without decanting.
-The current Amazon listing detail is a slightly slower pour and a tool with more parts to clean.
+The price is a slightly slower pour and a tool with more parts to clean.
 Non-aerating spouts pour faster and are easier to wash, but they do not change the wine at all.

 Multi-function tools add sealing and filtering, which is helpful if you often save opened bottles for the next day.
 A built-in filter can catch cork fragments, though most modern corks do not shed much.
 Novelty pourers, such as spouts that sing while pouring, trade some practicality for charm and are best treated as a second pourer for special occasions rather than a daily workhorse.